ZachLewitt/backend-coding-challenge/README.md

 ## Additional Considerations

-* Could any logic be shared between solutions?
+- Could any logic be shared between solutions?
+- Introduce logging framework
+- Potentially make the IFizzBuzzRules more concrete by making them more specific to the conditions and less configurable to reduce unnecessary complexity
+- `FizzBuzzApp` is not currently being unit tested.
+This could be remedied by adding an interface to `FizzBuzzEngine` and mocking it in a unit test to ensure the correct values are passed to the engine.